 The Bible calls us to do what we can to help alleviate the suffering of all, especially of our Christian family.
 This is the calling we must honour, and all the more if the global food crisis continues to worsen.

-Visit food.gives or phone 01793 744557 to find out more about how you or your church can donate food or other practical aid for Christians in lands of poverty and persecution.
+Visit food.gives to find out more about how you or your church can help hungry Christians in lands of poverty and persecution.